matn7/CS-Notes/src/main/java/compact/README.md

     including the process that created them, and the state of the socket.
     - `ss -plnt | grep <port_number>`

+**How can we analyze heap dump**

+- A heap dump is a snapshot of the memory of a Java application at a particular point in time.
+- It can be used to analyze the memory usage of an application and identify memory leaks, as well as to diagnose other performance problems.
+- There are several tools available to analyze heap dumps in Java, including:
+    - `jmap`:
+        - This is a command-line tool that comes with the Java Development Kit (JDK).
+        - It can be used to generate a heap dump from a running Java process.
+    - `jhat`:
+        - This is another command-line tool that comes with the JDK.
+        - It can be used to analyze a heap dump by starting an HTTP server that provides a user interface for exploring the dump.
+    - Eclipse Memory Analyzer (MAT):
+        - This is a graphical tool for analyzing heap dumps.
+        - It provides a number of features for exploring the dump, such as object histograms, dominator trees, and memory leaks detectors.
+    - YourKit:
+        - This is a commercial profiler that includes features for analyzing heap dumps, such as memory snapshots, object allocation traces, and memory leaks detectors.
+- Each of these tools has its own strengths and weaknesses, and the best tool for a particular use case may depend on factors such as the size of the heap dump, the resources available on the analysis machine, and the level of detail required for the analysis.
+- In general, `jmap` and `jhat` can be useful for generating and exploring basic heap dumps, while tools like Eclipse MAT and YourKit provide more advanced features for more in-depth analysis.

+**JMX**

+- Java Management Extensions (JMX) is a Java technology that provides a standard way of monitoring and managing resources in Java applications.
+- It allows developers to instrument their applications with simple, easy-to-use Java objects called MBeans (Managed Beans), which expose information and management operations about the application.
+- JMX provides a way to access this information and perform management operations remotely, either through a local connection or over a network.
+- To use JMX, a Java application needs to include the JMX API libraries and create MBeans that expose information about the application's resources.
+- The MBeans can be registered with the JMX platform, and the JMX client can access and control the MBeans remotely.
+- JMX is useful for several reasons:
+    - Monitoring:
+        - JMX provides a standard way to monitor the performance, health, and availability of a Java application.
+        - This information can be used to detect and diagnose issues, monitor the application's resource usage, and track key performance metrics.
+    - Management:
+        - JMX provides a standard way to manage the resources of a Java application.
+        - Management operations can be performed remotely, without the need to access the application's code or restart the application.
+    - Configuration:
+        - JMX provides a standard way to configure a Java application.
+        - Configuration changes can be made remotely, without the need to access the application's code or restart the application.
+    - Integration:
+        - JMX is a Java technology, and it integrates well with other Java technologies.
+        - It can be used with other Java management tools, such as monitoring and management frameworks, to provide a comprehensive view of the application's resources.
+- In summary, JMX is a powerful tool for monitoring and managing Java applications, and it provides a standard way to access and control information about the resources of a Java application.

+**Examples of memory leaks, how memory leaks exposes themselves?**

+- A memory leak occurs in a computer program when it continually allocates memory but does not release it back to the operating system, even though it is no longer needed.
+- Over time, this can cause the program to consume an increasing amount of memory, slowing down the program and eventually causing it to crash or hang.
+- Here are some examples of memory leaks in Java:
+    - Holding onto objects that are no longer needed:
+        - This can happen when a program continues to keep references to objects that are no longer needed, preventing the garbage collector from reclaiming the memory.
+    - Caching objects without proper eviction:
+        - When a cache is implemented without proper eviction policies, it can result in a memory leak, where old, unused objects are kept in memory, while new objects are continually added to the cache, causing the cache to grow in size.
+    - Improper use of listeners and callbacks:
+        - If a program registers a listener or callback and does not unregister it when it is no longer needed, this can cause a memory leak, as the listener or callback will continue to hold references to objects, preventing the garbage collector from reclaiming the memory.
+- Memory leaks can expose themselves in a number of ways, including:
+    - OutOfMemoryError: If a program leaks memory, it may eventually run out of memory and throw an `OutOfMemoryError`.
+    - Slow performance: As memory leaks cause the program to consume more memory, the program will slow down and become less responsive.
+    - Increased memory usage: Over time, the program's memory usage will increase, indicating that it is leaking memory.
+    - Unresponsive program: In severe cases, the program may become unresponsive, hang, or crash.
+- In summary, memory leaks are a common problem in software development, and they can cause serious performance and stability issues.
+- It is important to identify and fix memory leaks as soon as possible to prevent them from affecting the stability and performance of a program.

+**callback**

+- A callback, in the context of programming, is a function that is passed as an argument to another function, with the intention of being executed later.
+- The function that receives the callback is responsible for calling it at the appropriate time.
+- Callbacks are used to implement asynchronous programming and event-driven programming, and they allow you to write code that runs in response to specific events or conditions.
+- For example, consider a program that needs to retrieve data from a remote server.
+- Instead of blocking the program while waiting for the data to arrive, you could pass a callback function to the function that retrieves the data.
+- The function would then execute the callback when the data has been received.
+- This way, the program can continue to run while the data is being retrieved, and the callback is executed when the data is available.
+- In general, callbacks provide a way to decouple the flow of control in a program, allowing you to write more flexible and modular code.
+- They are widely used in many programming languages, including Java, JavaScript, Python, and C++, among others.

 ***

 **xargs linux**